Cataract

 What can be done about cataracts?

-In the early stages of cataract, there may be only mild effects on the vision.
+In the early stages of cataract, there may only be mild effects on the vision.
 At this stage, no treatment is necessary other than perhaps changing your glasses prescription a little more frequently.

 What is involved in cataract surgery?